nathabee/beelab/docs/installation-vps.md

 * VPS: Ubuntu 22.04/24.04 x86\_64 on Hetzner (root or sudo access).
 * DNS required  (subdomains)
 * You’ll log in as a non‑root sudo user
+* You will replace the reference to domain "nathabee.de" into your own domainname.

 ---